 This is a guest post by Debbie Dubrow of DeliciousBaby.com.

-Seattle Kid-Friendly Activities
+Favorite Kid-Friendly Activities in Seattle

 Seattle Art Museum

 If you have a rental car, a visit to the Ballard Locks is fun and memorable for young children.
 Kids love the opportunity to watch up close as boats pass through the locks from salt water to fresh water (and vice versa).
-In season, they will also learn about Salmon and watch through a glass viewing area as salmon jump up a salmon ladder.
+In season, they will also learn about salmon and watch through a glass viewing area as salmon jump up a ladder.
 The visitor center has helpful exhibits that explain what you are seeing in more detail.
-Best of all, kid-friendly Ballard has plenty of food options for lunch or dinner and several offbeat, locally owned stores for children and adults.
+Best of all, kid-friendly Ballard has plenty of options for lunch or dinner and several offbeat, locally owned stores for children and adults.